 Application of the Clean Water Act to water supply infrastructure substantially interferes with its operation and usefulness.
 Water quality standards and TMDLs are applied in system and dredge and fill permits are required for maintenance.
 Federal permitting in turn triggers consultation under the federal endangered species act.
-In some cases, the regulatory burden created by application of the Clean water Act completely obfuscates the purpose of the facility.
+In some cases, the regulatory burden created by application of the Clean Water Act completely obfuscates the purpose of the facility.
 In others, it prevents environmentally beneficial projects from being constructed in the first place.

-Without question, some water supply facilities are WOTUS.
-Large reservoirs constructed on major river systems that have a history of use in interstate commerce likely qualify as WOTUS.
-However, the 2015 Rule went much further and captured existing infrastructure that was never intended to be held to the Clean Water Act's fishable, swimmable standards, including canals, aqueducts and reservoirs that were built on or across ephemeral streams and dry canyons.
+For example, the 2015 Rule went beyond large reservoirs constructed on major river systems, that have a history of use in interstate commerce, and captured existing infrastructure that was never intended to be held to the Clean Water Act's fishable, swimmable standards, including canals, aqueducts and reservoirs that were built on, or across ephemeral streams and dry canyons.